Acorns & Saplings

 Oaks Group

-In our efforts to best meet the needs of the ever-maturing youth we work with, we now offer an Oaks option at some of our programs.
+In our efforts to best meet the needs of the ever-maturing youth we work with, we have offered an Oaks option at some of our programs for a number of years.
 The intention of the Oaks group is to provide an opportunity for long-time students to continue challenging themselves in a group of peers who share their level of ability and passion for learning.

 What makes an Oak an Oak?